duzenz/duzenz.github.io/_posts/2013-03-10-define-alias-with-parameters.md

     - bashrc file
 ---

-In my code bases I was always using <b>grep</b> command with a lot of parameters.
+In my code bases I was always using grep command with a lot of parameters.

 For example;
 ```bash